bowdens/COMP2511-project/UserStories.md

 2. If all switches are activated by a boulder, the level should be completed
 3. There must be an floor switch sprite in the corner of the screen to indicate to the player that activating a combination of the floor switches is the objective of the dungeon

+### User Story 2.7: As a player, I want there to be pits that prevent access across them, but allow boulders to be pushed into them
+#### Acceptance Criteria:
+1. Pits should be used in levels to help get past boulder obstructions, or to prevent movement in a certain direction

+### User Story 2.8: As a player, I want there to be a number of items I can pick up to help me finish a level
+#### Acceptance Criteria:
+1. There should be a sword the player can pick up.
+If a player is holding a sword and they enter a square that an enemy is on, they should destroy the enemy with an animation to show what happened.
+That can happen 5 times
+2. There should be arrows the player can pick up.
+If a player shoots an arrow, it should fly through the air and destroy any enemies it hits.
+When it hits an obstruction, the arrow should be destroyed
+3. There should be an invincibility potion the player can pick up.
+While its effects are active, enemies should flee the player, and they should be killed if hit by the player.
+4. There should be a hover potion, that allows players to fly over pits.
+It lasts until the end of a dungeon

 ## Epic Story 3: As a designer, I want to create my own dungeon so that I can express my creativity
 ### User story 3.1: As a designer, I want to be able to give my dungeon levels a name so that I can identify them
 #### Acceptance Criteria: